Nut Free Granola Bars

 • Quick oats.
 Also known as “instant oats.”
 If you’d like these granola bars to be gluten-free, use certified gluten-free oats.

 • Sunbutter or tahini.
 For texture and to bind the other ingredients.
-Make sure whichever you use is smooth and drippy with no added sugar.
+Ensure that whichever you use is smooth and drippy, with no added sugar.

-• Dried fruit and chocolate chips.
-I used a mix of dried cranberries, blueberries, and raisins.
+• Dried fruit.
+I used a mix of dried cranberries, apricots, blueberries, and raisins.

 • Use peanut butter instead.
 If you don’t have a nut allergy, you can use peanut butter or almond butter instead.